Federal-Grade, Cryptographically Validated Cloud Infrastructure

-Build a secure and compliant IaaS environment for reguilated environments and management of sensitive data with Apache CloudStack to meet federal government standards.
-The FIPS-compliant CloudStack version replaces non-approved algorithms and libraries with FIPS-approved algorithms and libraries, so that the software uses encryption and security methods that meet FIPS standards.
+Build a secure and compliant IaaS environment for regulated environments and management of sensitive data with Apache CloudStack to meet federal government standards.

-The FIPS-validated version of Apache CloudStack is a ShapeBlue’s maintained distribution of Apache CloudStack that enforces only NIST CMVP-validated cryptographic modules and algorithms across the stack.
-TLS, SSH, key management, and internal services adhere to FIPS 140-2/140-3 requirements – ideal for government, defense, finance, healthcare, and critical infrastructure.
+The FIPS-validated version of Apache CloudStack is a ShapeBlue-maintained distribution designed for highly regulated environments.
+It enforces NIST CMVP-validated cryptographic modules and algorithms across the stack—covering TLS, SSH, key management, and internal services.

 Component